yz-5555/trenderer/README.md

 #define TRENDERER_IMPLMENTATION
 ```
 before you include `trenderer.h` **one** C or C++ file to create the implmentation.

 Check the comments in the header for detailed info.

 ## Notes
-  - Effects and colors may look different depending on your terminal.
+Effects and colors may look different depending on your terminal.
 Check if yours support them.

+## Possible improvements
+  - Unicodes support.
+  - z-buffer support.

 ## Thanks to
 Project and code structure inspired by [raylib](https://github.com/raysan5/raylib).